 - Once all the Public Folder Mailboxes are deleted from Office 365, change the Organization Configuration to use Public Folders on Office 365, by running on the Exchange Online PowerShell:

 Warning: This will break the connectivity to the On-Premises Public Folders for all users with a mailbox on Office 365.
 Plan a maintenance window.

 Now create a Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
-Exact steps are provided in KB005069.
-Plus, here is a video on the process for creating the Public Folder mailbox and assigning root permissions: Video
+Exact steps are provided in How do I create the Public Folder mailbox on Office 365?.

 Note: You do not need to create all the Public Folders on Office 365.
 Just create the top-level folder, and MigrationWiz will create the rest, and migrate the permissions, during migration.